Prometheus-X-association/interoperability-of-skills-frameworks-ariane/README.md

 - PTX project name : Ariane
 - Contractor : MindMatcher

 The Interoperable Skills Frameworks (ISF) component is used for translating input data format and value to a standard output.
-The main benefit of the Translator lies in its ability to ensure the interoperability of jobs, skills and qualifications data.
-The AI Translator is able to receive skills data from a single or multiple sources through an API and translate it into the requested output format/language in real time.
-The skills framework translations may include any national one to the international ESCO, between almost all the European languages, as well as any Json data structure to Json-ld.
+The main benefit of the Ariane project lies in its ability to ensure the interoperability of jobs, skills and qualifications data.
+The Ariane project is able to receive skills data from a single or multiple sources through an API and translate it into the requested output format/language in real time.
+The skills framework translations may include any national (ROME) one to the international ESCO, between almost all the European languages, as well as any Json data structure to Json-ld.

 ## Run the project